kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_medical.md

 6. Keep your arms straight and your shoulders directly over your hands.
 7. Push hard and fast at least 2 inches (5 centimeters) at a rate of 100 to 120 compressions per minute.
 8. Let the chest rise completely between compressions.
-9. Continue until the patient is responsive, emergency services arrive, or you are too tired to continue.
+9. Continue until the patient is responsive, emergency services arrive, or you are too exhausted to continue.

 If you are fully trained in CPR, perform rescue breathing after 30 compressions, otherwise, just perform the compression steps.
 To do this:
 1. Tilt the head back and lift the chin.